John Sergeant (journalist): Highlights

-In 1987, in Moscow following Margaret Thatcher, he made a comment implying that she had already started campaigning for the General Election in June 1987, despite not having officially declared the contest.
+In 1987, in Moscow following Margaret Thatcher, he made a comment implying that she had already started campaigning for the general election in June 1987, despite not having officially declared the contest.
 "I am serving my country", Thatcher replied.

-One of his most memorable moments was when he waited outside the British embassy in Paris for Thatcher, in the hope of hearing her reaction to the first ballot in the party leadership contest of 1990, only to be pushed aside by her press secretary, Sir Bernard Ingham, when Thatcher emerged from the building.
-For this broadcast, Sergeant won the British Press Guild award for the most memorable broadcast of the year, beating Paul Gascoigne who had been nominated for bursting into tears during the 1990 Football World Cup Semi-final against West Germany.
+One of his most memorable moments was when he waited outside the British embassy in Paris for Thatcher, in the hope of hearing her reaction to the first ballot in the 1990 Conservative leadership election, only to be pushed aside by her press secretary, Sir Bernard Ingham, when Thatcher emerged from the building.
+For this broadcast, Sergeant won the British Press Guild award for the most memorable broadcast of the year, beating Paul Gascoigne who had been nominated for bursting into tears during the Football World Cup semi-final against West Germany.

-Another political scoop was gained when he was granted the only interview with the then Welsh Secretary, Ron Davies, after he had been forced to resign following his "moment of madness" on Clapham Common in October 1998.
+Another political scoop was gained when he was granted the only interview with the then Welsh secretary, Ron Davies, after he had been forced to resign following his "moment of madness" on Clapham Common in October 1998.

 Strictly Come Dancing

 Sergeant competed with partner Kristina Rihanoff in the sixth series of Strictly Come Dancing which began on 20 September 2008.
 Although he repeatedly finished bottom of the score board after the judges' votes, the public consistently voted to keep him in the competition, prompting criticism of the viewers' voting by the judges and some dancers.
-He left the show in Week 10 following a farewell dance saying: "The trouble is that there is now a real danger that I might win the competition.
+He left the show in week 10 following a farewell dance saying: "The trouble is that there is now a real danger that I might win the competition.
 Even for me that would be a joke too far."